Why Is My Cat Throwing Up Food?

 - Medication such as steroids to reduce inflammation in the gut

-In many cases of mild, acute vomiting, nausea medication and a bland diet for a couple of days are all that is needed to heal the cat.
+Usually after mild, acute vomiting, nausea medication and a bland diet for a couple of days will do the trick.

 Pet parents often wonder if there are any home remedies for cat vomiting.
 Unless your cat is vomiting due to gorging food, there are no home remedies for cat vomiting.
-Do not ever give a cat human medication for vomiting unless directed by a veterinarian and never let a cat go more than a day or two without eating.
+Don’t give a cat human medication for vomiting unless directed by a veterinarian.
+Also, never let a cat go more than a day or two without eating.

 How to Prevent Cats Throwing Up Food

-If you are concerned about your cat developing a problem with vomiting, follow these steps to reduce the likelihood of that happening:
+If you’re concerned about your cat developing a problem with vomiting, follow these steps to reduce its likelihood:

 Slow your cat’s eating by using a food puzzle.
-If your cat gorges on their food, consider a puzzle feeder or an automatic feeder that feeds pre-measured amounts at different times of the day.
-Alternatively, you can feed your cat several smaller meals throughout the day or spread the food out on a flat surface.
+If your cat gorges on their food, consider a puzzle feeder or an automatic feeder that feeds them throughout the day.
+Or, you can feed your cat several smaller meals throughout the day or spread the food out on a flat surface.

 Switch your cat’s food.
 Consider changing your cat’s diet to a food formulated for sensitive stomachs.
-If your cat vomits food and hair, brush your cat more often to remove hair and consider switching to a hairball food.
+If your cat vomits food and hair, brush your cat more often and consider switching to a hairball food.

 Minimize stress in your cat’s environment.
-Stress can cause vomiting, so keep your cat calm at home by providing enough litter boxes, water bowls and food and offer plenty of scratching and climbing opportunities.
+Stress can cause vomiting.
+Keep your cat calm at home by providing enough litter boxes, water bowls and food.
+Also, offer plenty of scratching and climbing opportunities.

 Bring your cat in for regular veterinary care.
 Have your cat checked out yearly by your veterinarian, and speak with them more often if you have concerns about your cat’s habits.